gregleo-econ/Page-Source/markdown/0.About/page maker.md

 ## Set up your directory.

 Your directory should have a folder called "markdown".
 This folder must contain one folder for each category of page you want on the index page of the site.
 I have, for instance "papers" and "teaching" as subfolders.
 Each subfolder must have one markdown file per page you want on the site.
-The markdown files should start with a single blank line and then a header `# Title`.
+The markdown files should start with a  `+1` or `+2` or some other number.
+This is used for ordering pages (larger numbers are placed higher up) within a subgroup.
+Then there should be a single blank line and then a header `# Title`.
 This header will be used as the title of the page on the index.

 The markdown folder should also contain a file called header.md which will be placed on top of every page (except the index).
 Mine is just: